sanskritip/mini-golang-compiler/README.md

   - [x] Conversion of strings to numbers.
   - [x] Handling Whitespace
   - [x] Handling Comments
-  - [ ] Update yylval, yylloc, other global variables (line and col nums) and return token code for each action.
+  - [x] Update yylval, yylloc, other global variables (line and col nums) and return token code for each action.
-  - [ ] Record the line number and first and last column in yylloc for all tokens.
+  - [x] Record the line number and first and last column in yylloc for all tokens.
   - [x] Report lexical errors for improper strings, lengthy identifiers, and invalid characters.
   - [ ] For each character that cannot be matched to any token pattern, report it and continue parsing with the next character.
-  - [ ] If a string erroneously contains a newline, report an error and continue at the beginning of the next line.
   - [x] If an identifier is longer than the maximum (31 characters), report the error, truncate the identifier to the first 31 characters (discarding the rest), and continue.

 ### Symbol Table generation

   - [x] Data Value for identifiers
-  - [ ] Line numbers for declaration and reference
+  - [x] Line numbers for declaration and reference

 ### CFG and Parsing (Syntax validation)